-The first season has been confirmed to be two cours with 24 episodes in total.
-Based on the pacing of the story, it’s predicted that Jujutsu Kaisen Season 2 will be a single cour (see the manga comparison section below for more details).
+The first season was two cours with 24 episodes in total.
+Based on the pacing of the story, it’s predicted that Jujutsu Kaisen Season 2 will be two cours again (see the manga comparison section below for more details).

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons, usually composed of 10 to 13 episodes.

-The first season will not be a split-cour, which is when a single anime season takes a multi-month break before resuming TV broadcasting.
-That means the Jujutsu Kaisen Episode 14 release date is on January 15, 2021.
+The first season was not a split-cour, which is when a single anime season takes a multi-month break before resuming TV broadcasting.
+That meant the Jujutsu Kaisen Episode 14 release date was on January 15, 2021.

 The Jujutsu Kaisen anime is being produced by animation studio MAPPA, the studio that has given us anime such as Garo, Punch Line, Yuri On Ice, Kakegurui, Inuyashiki, Banana Fish, Zombie Land Saga, Dororo, and Dorohedoro.

 In 2020, MAPPA was also working on Mr. Love: Queen’s Choice, The God of High School, and Attack On Titan Season 4.
 In 2021, MAPPA released Zombieland Saga Season 2 and they’re working on the Chainsaw Man anime.

 The Jujutsu Kaisen Season 2 staff and studio haven’t been confirmed yet.
 For the first season, the Jujutsu Kaisen anime project was helmed by South Korean director Seong Ho Park, who made his mark on the Japanese anime industry with Garo: Vanishing Line.